hibyemy/lbry.com/content/faq/accounts-and-sync.md

 ## Account passwords and logging in

-lbry.tv users will be prompted to set a password when signing up for a new account and also confirm that the email belongs to them. **It is important to set a strong password to ensure no one else can access your account, LBRY credits, and published content.**.
-These passwords can be reset via email or changed on the Settings page.
+lbry.tv users will be prompted to set a password when signing up for a new account and also confirm that the email belongs to them. **It is important to set a strong password to ensure no one else can access your account, LBRY credits, and published content.** These passwords can be reset via email or changed on the Settings page.

 ![](https://spee.ch/9/passwords-join.png)